-During these tough times, the urge to help others is stronger than ever for a lot of us.
+The urge to help others is stronger than ever before for a lot of us.
 The great news is that giving to others is great for our own wellbeing too!
 It helps us feel a sense of connection with our communities and boosts feel-good chemicals in the brain.
-There are lots of ways we can help and give to others in the midst of the COVID-19 outbreak, from following the government guidance to joining in with co-ordinated community efforts.
-Here are a few ideas to get you started:
+There are lots of ways we can help and give to others - here are a few ideas to get you started:

-It’s gone viral on social media: the postcard offering help to neighbours who are self-isolating.
-Although this isn’t really an option whilst the strict stay-at-home guidelines are in place, this could be one to try once the rules are relaxed again.
+It’s gone viral on social media: the postcard offering help to neighbours.
 Pop something through people’s doors offering help with food shopping, other supplies, errands, dog walking, whatever they might need that you can offer.
 If you don’t know which homes to contact, try finding out whether there is a sheltered accommodation scheme close to you where people are likely to be older and/or have health problems.

 Giving to others doesn’t have to be a big deal!
-Something as small as smiling at someone on the street can help bring comfort to others in these troubling times.
+Simply keeping an eye on people in your community, saying hello, a wave, a smile - sometimes it is the little things that have the biggest impact.
+Especially when people are emerging from a period of feeling very isolated and cut off.
 Friends will appreciate simply knowing you’re thinking of them, so check in regularly.
 Any small actions or words will help: sometimes knowing you’re there can be as powerful as physically doing something!